Chi Running for Beginners

 Practice adding the lean to your one-legged posture stance for a week or more.

 Continue Practicing Lessons One and Two

-For week three, you have a choice.
-You can continue to practice Lessons One and Two or continue on to Lesson Three.
-I suggest going back and picking out individual parts of posture and lean and having them as your focus.
-Lesson Three can be learned next week.
-I know that everyone needs to always come back to leveling their pelvis.
-You won’t remember all the time.
-And your pelvis, as with most people, is probably not used to being engaged.
-So spend this week getting really solid with your posture and lean by having specific focuses, like leveling your pelvis or feeling your feet touch the ground or tucking your chin.
+I know that almost everyone needs to practice leveling their pelvis.
+You won’t remember all the time, as most people aren't used to engaging those muscles.
+Spend this week getting comfortable with your posture and lean by practicing specific focuses, like leveling your pelvis, or feeling your feet touch the ground, or tucking your chin.